 Sometimes, when teeth have been missing for a while, or patients have had an injury or are suffering from gum disease, the bone around these missing teeth may have grown thinner.
 This occurs because tooth roots must be present in the jaw bone to ensure that the bone remains healthy.
 Today, thanks to advances in medical science, we have the capability to grow bone in places where it is needed, giving us the incredible ability to place stable implants and restore oral function and beautiful smiles to our patients.
-If you are missing bone in your jaw and are planning on dental implants, your oral surgeon may recommend that additional bone be grafted into the implant area so that your implants have a greater chance for long term success and stability.
+If you are missing bone in your jaw and are planning on dental implants, your oral surgeon may recommend that additional bone is grafted into the implant area so that your implants have a greater chance for long term success and stability.

 Bone grafting procedures consist of the application of granulated bone material, growth factors, and other healing materials in the areas of your jaw that are lacking, stimulating healthy and natural new bone growth where your dental implant is to be placed.
-Bone that is used for grafting procedures can be attained from a tissue bank or harvested from places in your own body.
+The bone that is used for grafting procedures can be attained from a tissue bank or harvested from places in your own body.
 Another route is to use synthetic materials for grafting.

 Bone Morphogenetic Proteins.
 Sometimes, a substitute for using real bone, synthetic materials are used as a safe and proven alternative.
 Bone morphogenetic proteins (BMPs) are proteins that are naturally produced in the body that help us to form new cartilage and bone.
 This material can be used in bone grafting to increase the bone in the jaw to support dental implant placement and eliminates the need to have a second procedure to harvest bone from elsewhere in the body.
 For BMP treatment, a protein solution is placed over the area of bone that needs support.
 This stimulates the body to create new natural tissue and bone during a healing period of several months.
 After the new bone has finished growing into the area, your jaw will be in good shape to receive your dental implant.